apache/guacamole-manual/src/jdbc-auth.md

 #### Login history

-When a user logs in or out, a corresponding entry in the `guacamole_user_history` table is created or updated respectively.
-Each entry is associated with the user that logged in and the time their session began.
-If the user has logged out, the time their session ended is also stored.

-It is very unlikely that a user will need to update this table, but knowing the structure is potentially useful if you wish to generate a report of Guacamole usage.
-The `guacamole_user_history` table has the following columns:
+The `guacamole_user_history` table manages user login and logout events.
+It stores entries for users who have logged in or out, their session start and end times, and their associated user information.

+While directly modifying this table is generally not necessary, understanding its structure may be useful for generating usage reports.
+The `guacamole_user_history` table contains the following columns:

 `history_id`
-: The unique integer associated with each history record.
-This value is generated automatically when a new entry is inserted into the `guacamole_user_history` table.
+: A unique integer for each history record, generated automatically upon the creation of a new entry in the `guacamole_user_history` table.

 `user_id`
-: The value of the `user_id` from the entry in `guacamole_user` associated with the user that logged in.
-If the user no longer exists, this will be `NULL`.
+: The `user_id` value from the `guacamole_user` entry associated with the logged-in user.
+If the user no longer exists, this value will be `NULL`.

 `username`
-: The username associated with the user at the time that they logged in.
-  This username value is not guaranteed to uniquely identify a user, as the original user may be subsequently renamed or deleted.
+: The username associated with the user when they logged in.
+Note that this username value may not uniquely identify a user, as the original user can be renamed or deleted later.

 `remote_host`
 : The hostname or IP address of the machine that the user logged in from, if known.
 If unknown, this will be `NULL`.

 `start_date`
-: The time at which the user logged in.
-Despite its name, this column also stores time information in addition to the date.
+: The timestamp at which the user logged in.
+Although named "date," this column includes both date and time information.

 `end_date`
 : The time at which the user logged out.
-If the user is still active, the value in this column will be `NULL`.
-Despite its name, this column also stores time information in addition to the date.
+If the user is still active, this value will be `NULL`.
+Similar to `start_date`, this column stores both date and time information.

 (jdbc-auth-schema-groups)=